chesslogic/Archipelago/worlds/against_the_storm/docs/setup_en.md

 ## Installing the Archipelago Mod to Against The Storm
 1. Open the Thunderstore Mod Manager.
 2. Search for the game Against the Storm and select it.
-(The first I did while modding, the game didn't appear.
+(The first time I did while modding, the game didn't appear.
 Just closing and reopening Thunderstore I think worked for me)
 3. Click Select Profile.
     - Optional: Create a new modding profile and name, if you don't want to use the Default
 4. Click the Get Mods tab.